weak lensing and multi-probe data analysis and modeling

 I did my PhD from 2011 to 2014 at the Institut d'Astrophysique Spatiale at Université Paris-Saclay on estimation of CMB B-modes and forecast on inflationary physics.
 I then joined the Royal Observatory, Edinburgh from 2014 to 2017 followed by 4 months at University College London, where I worked on the pipeline to enable DES constraints on the laws of gravity with weak lensing and clustering data.

 Commitment to Diversity, Equity and Inclusion: social injustice and inequalities translate into academia, damaging the life, career and mental health of people from minorities or under-represented groups.
-So I try to work everyday towards a more fair, inclusive, supportive and diverse workplace.
+I work towards a more fair, inclusive, supportive workplace.

-Commitment to limiting carbon footprint: I use HPC such as NERSC which uses only renewable energy and is very efficient (NERSC's PUE is 1.08).
-I aim at limiting my plane travels, by not going to conferences or collaboration meeting in faraway countries or opting for alternative transport (e.g. bus from LA to Stanford).
+Commitment to limiting carbon footprint: I use HPC such as NERSC which uses renewable energy and is very efficient (NERSC's PUE is 1.08).
+I aim at limiting my plane travels, by opting for alternative transport when I can.

 Meta-theories: Categorization of cosmological models according to their impact on cosmological observables using unsupervised learning, see the case of modified gravity and cosmic shear.